HQarroum/piaggio/README.md

   -o path/to/output/directory
 ```

 In this example, we're trying [this NetworkChuck video](https://www.youtube.com/watch?v=Ju0ndy2kwlw) which is 1.4 GB in size, 34 minutes long, and contains 62,836 frames in total.
 Piaggio managed to reduce the number of frames to only 22 images after clustering.
-Below are some of the extracted keyframes.
+Below are some of the extracted keyframes from the semantic cluster.

 <br />
 <table>